raykzhao/raykzhao.github.io/index.md

 layout: default
 ---

 Hi.
-I am a PhD candidate studying at Faculty of Information Technology, Monash University.
+I am a Research Fellow at Department of Software Systems and Cybersecurity, Faculty of Information Technology, Monash University.

 My research focuses on the efficient implementation techniques of various cryptographic applications, particularly the lattice-based cryptosystems.